 Aquafolium is on a mission to rewire society with nature.
 They’re one of the leading providers of nature based health interventions in England.
-Valued partners of Active Devon, Aquafolium is key to delivering part of our Connecting Actively to Nature (CAN) project, helping people to become more active through a nature led approach.
+Valued partners of Active Devon, Aquafolium is a delivery partner in our Connecting Actively to Nature (CAN) project, helping people to become more active through a nature led approach.

 When I asked Aquafolium to describe their work they used the term ‘immersion.’
 Bringing to life the guided interaction they provide in connecting people at such a sensory level with the green woody colours and smells of the forest.

 Mark (chuckling) “We are almost like midwives bringing people into the forest”.

 “It’s more than a walk” says Mark.
 It stems from the Japanese term ‘Shinrin-yoku’ or ‘forest bathing’, hence immersion in the forest.
 Dispelling the myth that this doesn’t actually mean putting on your swimming trunks!
 Rather, engaging deeply with the forest around.